iamdudeman/react-cross-platform-boilerplate/README.md

 # Current Progress
 ### Features
-* Native development builds
+* Native development dev build
-* Web development builds
+* Web development dev build
-* Desktop development builds
+* Desktop development dev and prod builds
 * Local dev server hosting web application

 ### In Progress
-1. Clean up Desktop npm scripts
-    1. Docs for desktop stuff
-    1. Prod build for desktop
 1. True HMR for web dev
+1. True HMR for desktop dev

 ### TODO
-1. Include PreStyle for CSS in JS for web and desktop
 1. Reuse dependencies where possible to reduce the 500mb size
 1. One testing framework for all platforms
     1. Use enzyme and mocha for React Native testing if possible
 1. Prod build for web
 1. Prod build for native
+1. Include PreStyle for CSS in JS for web and desktop
 1. README.md docs for how some things are done
     1. Testing with Enzyme
     1. One store file